DINOISER: Diffused Conditional Sequence Learning by Manipulating Noises: Experiment

-As shown in Tab.~\ref{tab:multilingual}, \method works well in multilingual settings, showing its strong capability in modeling conditions, \ie a complex multimodal condition (source sentences of four languages in \texttt{many-to-one}), and multiple conditions (source sentence of English as well as identity of target languages).
+As shown in Tab.~\ref{tab:multilingual}, \method works well in multilingual settings, showing its strong capability in modeling conditions, \ie a complex multimodal condition (source sentences of four languages in \texttt{many-to-one}), and multiple conditions (source sentence in English as well as the identity of target languages).
 Particularly, \textsc{CeDi} shows huge advantages over DDIM in the multilingual setting of \texttt{one-to-many} translation.
 In this case, the language accuracy of DDIM is much lower than that of \textsc{CeDi}, suggesting DDIM has trouble capturing the given condition, namely the language identity in this \texttt{one-to-many} scenario.
 In contrast, \method augmented with \textsc{CeDi} yields satisfactory predictions with high language accuracy, exhibiting superiority in working with multiple conditions.
+This is also consistent with our findings from the qualitative examples as shown in Tab.~\ref{tab:qualitative}, where DDIM may fail to capture the language condition and generate non-sense articles shared across languages, while the full \method produces fluent and satisfactory results.